 I completed my Ph.D. degree at The University of Texas at Dallas, working under the supervision of Dr. Kevin Hamlen.
 My doctoral dissertation introduced and formulated a new science of language-based software cyber deception, featuring a suite of new technologies that arm live, commodity server software with deceptive attack-response and disinformation capabilities.

-I'm a software engineer with over ten years of work experience, four of which in the development of industrial software systems.
+I'm a software engineer with over fifteen years of work experience, four of which in the development of industrial software systems.
+I love contributing to open source.
 I have excellent knowledge of modern/agile software engineering practices and processes, having technically led large-scale projects.
 I also have thorough technical knowledge of programming languages semantics, compilers, and program analysis techniques.